chocolateboy/string_splitter/README.md

 # => ["foo:bar", "baz"]
 ```

-As a shortcut, the common case of splitting on separators at one or more positions is supported by an option:
+As a shortcut, the common case of splitting on delimiters at one or more positions is supported by an option:

 ```ruby
 ss.split('foo:bar:baz:quux', ':', at: [1, -1]) # => ["foo", "bar:baz", "quux"]